-Academic advisors for the clinical rotations are assigned through the Office of the Associate Dean, Clinical Sciences.
-The advisor may be the Associate Dean, other faculty, or members of the Office of Clinical Rotations, as deemed appropriate by the Associate Dean, Clinical Sciences.
-Students are not required to meet with their advisor unless required by the Associate Dean, Clinical Sciences.
-However, students should meet with their Regional Clinical Rotations Counselor and Elective Rotations Counselor two or more times during the OMS 3 year and twice during the OMS 4, either in person or electronically.
-Additionally, all students must meet with an assigned advisor(s) to receive appropriate information and counseling regarding specialty selection and how to navigate successfully the GME selection process.
+Academic advisors for the clinical rotations are assigned through the Office of Clinical Rotations.
+The advisor may be faculty or members of the Office of Clinical Rotations, as deemed appropriate by the Office of Clinical Rotations Leadership.
+Students are not required to meet with their advisor unless required by the Office of Clinical Rotations; however, students should meet with their Clinical Rotations Counselor two or more times during the OMS 3 year and twice during the OMS 4 year, either in person or electronically.
+Additionally, all students must meet with an assigned advisor(s) to receive appropriate information and counseling regarding specialty selection and how to navigate the GME selection process successfully.